jake-daniels/flexout/README.md

 Flexout is a minimal set of React components designed for quick prototyping of layouts using CSS flexbox model.

+## Example

 Create layout like this...

 ![Layout](docs/example-layout.jpg)

-simply with code like this...
+with a simple piece of code like this...

 ```
 import { Row, Col } from 'flexout'